 - Brush Size: Adjusts the overall size of the brush. - Brush Feather: Adjusts the hardness of the brush. - Brush Opacity: This adjusts how strong the retouching is.
 Use 100% to completely remove an imperfection.
-Use a lower opacity to soften it. - Mode: sets the type of healing that will be applied when brushing Heal (content-aware), Stamp (pixel-exact), Copy (content-aware) or Move (content-aware). - Pressure Adjusts Size: If you have a pressure sensitive tablet, you can adjust the size of the brush according to the pressure.
+Use a lower opacity to soften it. - Mode: sets the type of healing that will be applied when brushing Heal (content-aware), Stamp (pixel-exact), Copy (content-aware) or Move (content-aware). - Overlay: Sets the display of the markers designating retouched areas.
+Auto displays all the markers in the photo, with the current marker highlighted in red and green, and the others as gray.
+Selected will only display the current marker (in red and green); the other markers will only be visible as you move over the photo with your mouse. - Visualize Dust: Changes the view to a high-contrast overlay, to help view sensor dust spots more easily. - Pressure Adjusts Size (gear icon): If you have a pressure-sensitive tablet, you can adjust the size of the brush according to the pressure.
 Click the button to activate.